Ahmadalhindi/lithium-battery-recycle-blog/README.md

 <img src="documentation/readme_images/userstory2.png" alt="View Categories">
 </p>

-- **Layout and Placement**: it is positioned prominently on the homepage under header and arranged horizontally across it's navigation bar, allowing users to easily see and access them for quick navigation.
-It also reached by clicking in the category item in the navigation bar.
+- **Layout and Placement**: it is positioned prominently on the homepage under header and arranged horizontally across its navigation bar, allowing users to easily see and access them for quick navigation.
+It also be reached by clicking on the category item in the navigation bar.
-- **List all categories**: It displayed all automatically by default for easy access when openning the homepage for easy access.
+- **List all categories**: It displayed all automatically by default for easy access when opening the homepage for easy access.
-- **Open Corresponding Posts**: When a user clicks on a specific category button, it opens up a corresponding section of the blog on the same page, providing a seamless browsing experience.
+- **Open Corresponding Posts**: When a user clicks on a specific category button, it opens a corresponding section of the blog on the same page, providing a seamless browsing experience.

 ### Posts Section
 The blog list section on a homepage serves as a dynamic showcase of the website's brief blog content, inviting visitors to delve deeper into the site and engage with its offerings.